Eschatologue/CM_wiki/docs/glossary.md

 ***Alignment.*** An alignment is suggested for the monster, with the DM determining its actual alignment.

-***AC, Initiative, and HP.*** These entries give the monster's Armor Class, Initiative, and Hit Points, which are detailed in *chapter 1*.
+***AC, Initiative, and HP.*** These entries give the monster's Armour Class, Initiative, and Hit Points, which are detailed in *chapter 1*.
 In parentheses after the Hit Points, the monster's Hit Point Dice are provided, along with the contribution of its Constitution, if any, to its Hit Points.
 Following the Initiative modifier is an Initiative score.
 Some creatures that are created by magic lack Hit Dice and Initiative information.

 ***Speed.*** Here the monster's Speed is provided, along with any special speeds.